Dropbox vs. VOX Cloud

 Dropbox accepts all file formats.
 We mean not only all types of music files, but ALL possible files, Word document or MP4 video.
 That is good, by no means.
 However, an audiophile interested in keeping music in cloud has no way to listen to it through cloud directly.
 There is no player (so far) connected to Dropbox that streams music from the cloud directly to the headphones or speakers.

-Loop for VOX won’t accept your wedding videos or the research paper you wrote in your freshman year.
+VOX Cloud won’t accept your wedding videos or the research paper you wrote in your freshman year.
 It will, however, accept any of the following file formats in unlimited amounts: aif, aiff, ape, alac, aac, m4a, mp4, caf, flac, mp1, mp2, mp3, mpc, sd2, vorbis ogg, spx, tta, wav, wma.
 Audio formats supported but played after downloading only in Loop (not streaming): it, mod, m4b, s3m, ay, mo3.

 Dropbox works like a mirror.
 Whatever files you upload into it, that’s what you’ll be able to download later in the exact same quality.

-Loop for VOX also gives what it gets.
+VOX also gives what it gets.
 It matches only the songs of the original quality.
 So, FLACs stay FLACs.

 As we mentioned above, Dropbox basic version is free, but there is a Pro version that costs $9.99/month or $99.99/year.
 This will provide you with 1TB of storage.
 Free 500MB of additional storage can be gained by inviting friends to start using Dropbox.
 That can be done only till you rich 16GB, though.